Bhavye2003Developer/AstraCode/README.md

 ## Additional Information

 AstraCode currently supports the Windows platform, aiming to provide a seamless coding experience for users on this operating system.
-With its integration of the Monaco editor and support for dark/light themes, font size customization, an integrated terminal, and local storage support, AstraCode offers a comprehensive solution for coding projects of varying scales and complexities.
+With its integration of the Monaco editor and support for dark/light themes, font size customization, an integrated terminal, and local storage support, AstraCode offers a comprehensive solution for coding.

 Feel free to explore the [AstraCode repository](https://github.com/Bhavye2003Developer/AstraCode) for more information and updates.
 Contributions and feedback are welcome!